BAAPPS/Playground/SwiftUI_Learning/Challenge_day_05/README.md

 │   └── Bundle-Decodable.swift
 ├── ViewModels/
 │   └── MediaViewModel.swift
+|   └── NavigationPathViewModel.swift
 ├── Views/
 │   └── ContentView.swift
+│   └── FullScreenMediaView.swift
+│   └── ListScreenMediaView.swift
+│   └── MediaDetailView.swift
+│   └── OverlayEffectView.swift
+│   └── SnapPagingView.swift
 ├── Assets.xcassets/
 ```

 ---

 ## Final Thoughts
+This project was a meaningful step forward in reinforcing how to structure SwiftUI apps with real-world data modeling.
+By working with linked JSON files, I learned how to connect separate datasets through ID matching and
+present that information clearly using the MVVM architecture.

+Implementing NavigationStack and NavigationPath added another level of realism, allowing for flexible and scalable navigation in a multi-view app.
+Integrating features like view toggles, detail navigation, and remote image
+loading with AsyncImage made this project feel both dynamic and production-ready.

+Overall, EntertainmentZone helped solidify key SwiftUI concepts—data flow with bindings and state, MVVM structure, and decoding complex data relationships—while also offering
+a fun and visual way to explore media content.

 ---